epam/edp-nexus-operator/README.md

      ```bash
      helm search repo epamedp/nexus-operator -l
      NAME                        CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/nexus-operator      3.2.0           3.2.0           A Helm chart for EDP Nexus Operator
+     epamedp/nexus-operator      3.2.0           3.2.0           A Helm chart for KRCI Nexus Operator
-     epamedp/nexus-operator      3.1.0           3.1.0           A Helm chart for EDP Nexus Operator
      ```

     _**NOTE:** It is highly recommended to use the latest released version._